Automatic language translation

 If you spent time in a children’s home or in foster care, you were in out-of-home care.
 People who have left out-of-home care are known as care leavers.
 Care leavers are entitled to access personal information about themselves free of charge by lodging a request directly with the Care Leaver Records Access Unit.

-The department holds a range of records, in a variety of locations, for each different function of the department.
-Below is a list of databases and locations that the department commonly uses, along with a brief description of the type of information held in each database and or location.
+DCJ holds a range of records, in a variety of locations, for each different function of the department.
+Below is a non-exhaustive list of some of the more common databases currently used, along with a brief description of the type of information held in each database and or location.

-OneTRIM is a records management system that holds electronic documents used by the department to create and store information relating to the functions of the department.
-Examples of these records include client tenancy files, ministerial correspondence lodged by members of the public, non-personal contracting and programming information, and electronic versions of historical information stored at the Government Records Repository (GRR).
+OneTRIM is a records management system that is used by DCJ to create and store electronic documents relating to the functions of the department.
+Examples of these records includes, but is not limited to: client tenancy files, ministerial correspondence lodged by members of the public, non-personal contracting and programming information, and electronic versions of historical information stored at the Government Records Repository (GRR).